8 Tipps für umweltschonendes Waschen - washo.ch

 1. Biodegradable detergents - always!

 Conventional detergents still contain unnecessary additives and microplastics.
-Much of it can hardly be filtered out of the wastewater and thus ends up directly in our ecosystem.
-As a result, microplastics are littering the oceans - they are even found in the Antarctic.
+Much of this can hardly be filtered out of the wastewater and therefore ends up directly in our ecosystem.
+As a result, microplastics are littering the oceans - they have even been found in the Antarctic.
 Other substances such as phosphates or chlorine bleach also unnecessarily pollute our waters and therefore our nature.

 It therefore makes perfect sense to use detergents that are free from questionable ingredients and unnecessary chemical additives.
-Such as z.B. the Washo washing strips.
+Like the Washo washing strips, for example.
 They are not only easier for you, but also better for the environment.

 1. Use wash bags and reduce microplastics